Administering Eye Treatment

 Hold your left hand under your pet’s chin to raise his/her head upwards towards the ceiling.
 Holding the head upwards will make the eyes open naturally.
 Hold the eye drop bottle in your right hand and rest the outer edge of the palm on the top of the head, above the eye area; this hand can gently pull the upper eyelid away from the eye to make it easier to see the eye properly.
 The hand under the chin can pull the lower eyelid down gently although this is not usually necessary.

 Keep holding the head in the upward position for a few seconds to allow the eye drop to be absorbed.
 This technique means that your hands will move with your pet’s head if it moves!

 How much should I apply?

 In general, the exact amount of ointment applied does not matter.
 Aim to apply the size of a grain of rice!

 Allow at least ten to fifteen minutes between different eye treatments.
-The exact order is not important but spread the treatments out during the day.
+The exact order is not important and the treatments can be spread out during the day.
 Ointments last in the eye longer than drops so it is better to put drops in first if possible.
 It is not harmful to administer different eye treatments directly after one another, however it may decrease the effectiveness of the treatment.

 It is normal for your pet’s eye(s) to blink repeatedly after administering treatment.
 It is not normal for your pet to try and rub the eye(s), cry or hide after the treatment is given.
 If this happens often, please contact your ophthalmologist as the treatment may need to be changed.
 If you have any questions about your pet’s eye treatment, please do not hesitate to contact us for advice.

 To save this page as a PDF, click the button and make sure “Save as PDF” is selected.